quantifyearth/yirgacheffe/README.md

 If you want to work on the data in a layer directly you can call `read_array`, as you would with gdal.
 The data you access will be relative to the specified window - that is, if you've called either `set_window_for_intersection` or `set_window_for_union` then `read_array` will be relative to that and Yirgacheffe will clip or expand the data with zero values as necessary.

+### Todo but not supported

+Yirgacheffe is work in progress, so things planned but not supported currently:

+* Pixel scale adjustment - all raster layers must be provided at the same pixel scale currently
+* A fold operation
+* CUPY support
+* Dispatching work across multiple CPUs

 ## Layer types